Leave-In Conditioner vs Oil – (In-Depth Comparison) With Pros And Cons

 Yes, you can combine both of these products at the same time.
 But some do not prefer trying this combination.
 If the conditioner and oil are from two different companies, then avoid combining them because there is a chance that you will get undesirable results.
 Instead of mixing them, it is recommended to use them one by one.

-What happens when you leave conditioner in overnight?
+What happens when you leave the conditioner overnight?

 If you have left the conditioner overnight in your strands, your strands will be put at the highest risk, so avoid performing this practice.
 During the night, the strands contract and expand, and leaving the conditioner for the whole night hinders this process and makes them the victim of hygral fatigue.
 Your strands lose their elasticity and become so weak, brittle, and fragile.